josephinerobideau/ai_case_study/README.md

 ## Business Activities

+* With Darktrace, security teams have seen a reduction in triage time by over 90%

-* 9,000 plus customers rating from small businesses to large enterprises
+* 9,000+ customers from small businesses to large enterprises

+* 2,200+ employees

-*
+* 110 different countries

 ![Image 3-21-24 at 14 33](https://github.com/josephinerobideau/smpai/assets/143913881/a3a21cec-e711-4a25-99b5-e94d51d6c9cf)

-They are the very first company to utilize AI in the way they have.
-They are leading the world with cyber AI, and with this, the UK awarded the CEO and CTO OBEs in 2019.
+* They are the first company to take Cyber AI to the lengths and high standards that Darktrace has.
+They are leading the world with Cyber AI, and with this, the UK awarded the CEO, Poppy Gustafsson, and CTO OBEs in 2019.

 Note: An OBE is apart of the British honors system and is a prestigious award to people who have made notable advancement within and for the Untied Kingdom.